Tesla 1Q earnings 7 times more than year ago on strong sales

 DETROIT (AP) — Tesla reported Wednesday that its first-quarter net earnings were over seven times greater than a year ago, powered by strong sales despite global supply chain kinks and pandemic-related production cuts in China.

 Revenue for the quarter was $18.76 billion, also beating estimates of $17.85 billion.
-It was boosted by multiple price hikes meant to offset rising costs of lithium, nickel, cobalt and other precious metals used to make batteries.
+It was boosted by multiple price hikes meant to offset rising costs of lithium, nickel, cobalt and other raw materials.

 It may be harder for Tesla to post similar numbers later this year.
 It’s facing costs from ramping up new factories in Germany and Texas, as well as rising commodity prices.
 It’s also looking at increased competition as startups and legacy automakers roll out more electric models.